Methodology

 - It does not endorse candidates or parties.

-- It does not publish rumors as conclusions.
+- It does not publish unsupported claims as conclusions.

 - It does not promise to cover every issue.

-- It does not treat outrage as evidence.
+- It does not treat public reaction as evidence.